 Ory Shihor is an award-winning pianist, renowned teacher and co-founder of the Ory Shihor Institute.
 His students have garnered impressive credentials as winners of top prizes in prestigious international competitions such as the Naumburg and Hiton Head, and are regularly accepted to top conservatories and universities such as Curtis and Juilliard, among others.

-He is currently a piano professor at both the Colburn Music Academy and the Colburn Conservatory.
-His teaching strategies have transformed the playing of hundreds of students over the course of his 20-year career, making him one of the most sought-after and well-respected piano teachers and mentors in the world.
+His teaching philosophy has transformed the playing of hundreds of students over the course of his 25-year teaching career, making him one of the most sought-after and well-respected piano teachers in the world.

 But it didn’t start out this way…

 After a rapid succession of events during his teens, which included studies at the Curtis Institute, winning the Young Concert Artists International Auditions and the coveted Gina Bachauer prize while a student at Juilliard, Ory’s career as a pianist was taking off at a rapid pace.
 He soon found himself in the midst of a whirlwind of major concert debuts, solo and orchestral tours, recordings and ultimately representation by one of the world’s most prestigious classical artist agencies, Columbia Artists Management.

 However, not having been able to handle the rapid success at his young age, coupled with having to return to his homeland in order to complete his military service, has brought Ory’s career to a complete halt.